 What Is Suet?

-This fat is found around the kidneys and loins of cows, sheep, or other such ruminant animals.
-Suet is not used to make many nonfood items but it is much praised for what it adds to cooking.
+This is the fat found around the kidneys and loins of cows, sheep, or other such ruminant animals.
+People don’t usually use suet to make non-food items but it is much praised for what it adds to cooking.

 It is hard like lard and tallow, but unlike the two other fats discussed, suet is harder at room temperature and tends to be crumbly instead of soft and malleable.
-It is typically shredded or chopped and has a very mild taste.
+Typically, you shred or chop it, and it has a very mild taste.
 This makes it good for adding richness or umami to foods.

 - Suet is hard like lard and tallow.